tayruxin/tp/docs/UserGuide.md

 After viewing the details of a company, you may realise that you have a typo in the role of a company, and you wish to edit the details of the company.

-1. To edit the application status and role of Twitter, type `edit 6 s/PI r/Frontend Developer` in the command box and press Enter.
+**Step 1:** To edit the application status and role of Twitter, type `edit 6 s/PI r/Frontend Developer` in the command box and press Enter.

 <div markdown="block" class="alert alert-info">